Last updated: June 2021

 We may also share your personal information with any or all of the following in connection with insuring longevity risks and related demographic risks.

 - Our group companies and group functions, including those involved in setting scheme-specific mortality assumptions (rates of death), financial reporting, legal and marketing.

-- Third parties who check for people who are at higher risk of bribery and corruption because of their position (known as politically exposed persons or PEPs), carry out sanctions screening (the process of reviewing sanctions lists to check if any person is involved in financing crime or terrorism, so that appropriate action can be taken, as needed, to keep within the law) and trace members and check they are still alive, or third parties instructed by the trustee, such as scheme auditors.
+- Third parties who check for people who are at higher risk of bribery and corruption because of their position (known as politically exposed persons or PEPs), carry out sanctions screening (the process of reviewing sanctions lists to check if any person is involved in financing crime or terrorism, so that appropriate action can be taken, as needed, to keep within the law).

 We, reinsurers or third-party service providers (those able to provide better value for money or who provide a specialist service) will use, analyse, store and maintain your personal information for a number of purposes, including the following.

 - Assessing it to prevent fraud.

 - Making decisions relating to the transaction being underwritten (analysis of the risk).

 - Other purposes we may decide on from time to time.

 Reinsurers may also share your personal information with retrocessionaires (large organisations who insure reinsurers) or other providers, who will use, analyse, store and keep your personal information for the same or similar purposes as those set out above.